Coleridge-Initiative/RCPublications/README.md

 2. Run unit test (`test.py`)

 ## 1. Prepping your CSV
+Identify the CSV within your `metadata/` subfolder.
+There may be multiple sheets in there (e.g. the original linkage file sent to us by a collaborator/partner), so make sure you've selected the one created by someone on our team.

 Your CSV file should, at a minimum, have a field for publication title and datasets (the datasets that the publicaton uses).

 ### Required Fields